-My own experience with parents was sad and unfortunate as they divorced when I was young (about age 10) and before that, had many issues and conflicts that diverted a great deal of their energy away from parenting opportunities.
-I witnessed physical and verbal abuse between family members, and there was much uncertainty as to when the conflicts would arise and when they would be no more.
+My own experience with parents was sad and unfortunate as they divorced when I was young (about age 10), and before that had many issues and conflicts that diverted a great deal of their energy away from parenting opportunities.
+I witnessed physical and verbal abuse between family members, and there was much uncertainty as to when conflicts would arise and when they would be no more.

-Our family didn’t move around much, and as far as I know there wasn’t any alcohol or drug abuse, but without a doubt we were fragmented (partially broken) and had frequent relational stresses that were toxic in nature.
-Oh yeah, and since mom was a religious fanatic… meaning that much of her thinking and emotional energy went to church interests, her primary goal became “saving me” rather than parenting me.
+Our family didn’t move around much, and as far as I know there wasn’t any alcohol or drug abuse.
+But without a doubt, we were a fragmented (partially broken) family and had frequent relational stresses that were toxic in nature.
+Oh yeah, and since mom was a religious fanatic – meaning that much of her thinking and emotional energy went to church interests – her primary goal became “saving me” rather than parenting me.
 I have had strong feelings of resentment towards mother and religion since having that experience.
 Dad did the best he could to navigate the eventual divorce with mother, and then to be a single parent for both myself and two older siblings.

-For much of my childhood I didn’t witness healthy dialogues between adults and didn’t know anything about the healthy management of thoughts and emotions that is required for healthy communication.
+For much of my childhood I didn’t witness healthy dialogues between adults, and therefore, didn’t really learn anything about the healthy management of thoughts and emotions that is required for healthy communication.
 There were family traditions and gatherings that took place, although these were more often times when people would wear their “best masks” (be their best fake selves) rather be real with each other.
 As is the case in many families, the emotional parts of ourselves were mostly avoided and neglected because of lack of emotional skill.